|

 Brandon Marshall and Mental Health

-Marshall says that after he received his diagnosis, he realized that while football was his platform, showing others that it’s okay to seek help for their BPD was his purpose.
-With that in mind, in 2011 he became one of the first well-known athletes in the United States to speak out about their struggles with mental illness.
+Marshall says that after being diagnosed with BPD, he came to see football as his platform—but helping others feel okay about seeking help for their own BPD became his true purpose.
+In 2011, he became one of the first well-known athletes in the United States to speak out about their struggles with mental illness.

 Marshall has been open about how his reputation as a supposedly “tough” athlete influenced his views about mental health.